jbc-1023/Harbr-test/api-test/README.md

 Hi Harbr folks.
 Just keeping it simple for easy deploy and run.
 Thanks for looking!

+### Intro:
+Tests are written in Behavior Driven Development (BDD) framework written with Gherkin and Python 3

 ### Steps to run tests:

 _Assuming you are running Ubuntu Linux_